ymadoff/ryba/hadoop/hdfs_nn_install.coffee.md

           not_if_exists: "#{any_dfs_name_dir}/current/VERSION"
         , next
       else
+        # Shall only be executed on the leader namenode
+        return next() unless active_nn
         journalnodes = ctx.hosts_with_module 'ryba/hadoop/hdfs_jn'
         # all the JournalNodes shall be started
         ctx.waitIsOpen journalnodes, 8485, (err) ->